Tsumekiri/Open-Multiplayer-VN/README.md

 # Open Multiplayer VN

-This is an on-going complete refactor of my [previous version](https://gitlab.com/Yohaulticetl/open-multiplayer-vn).
+This is an on-going refactor of my [previous version](https://gitlab.com/Yohaulticetl/open-multiplayer-vn).
 It changes the code to be more modular, comprehensible and maintainable.
 Once that is done, focus will be set to making better server administration tools.

 It's made in the Godot engine.